 Work Across Borders

-The International Policy and Management specialization builds on the broader values and mission of NYU Wagner to train outstanding public service professionals.
-PNP students may elect to follow the International Policy and Management specialization and may choose to concentrate or combine area-specific tracks in International Public Finance, International Public Management, International Public Policy, International Health or International Urban Planning.
+The International Policy and Management specialization enables students to develop area-specific breadth and depth by clustering elective tracks in International Public Finance, International Public Management, International Public Policy, International Health or International Urban Planning.

 Required Specialization (International Core) Courses

 Students must complete the following 12 credits:

 Students must also complete at least 8 credits from the following courses.
 (Courses are clustered by general topic area for organizational purposes only; students may take courses across clusters.)

 All Capstone projects begin in the fall and are completed at the end of the spring semester.
 Full-time students who begin in the spring semester typically need 2½ years to complete their degree.